KusionStack/kusion/docs/design/kusion_module/kusion_modules.md

 #### Download and unzip

 A complete set of modules of one stack consists of two parts: modules in the AppConfig and modules in the workspace.
-In most scenes, the two parts are the same, but modules in the workspace can be bigger than those in the AppConfig as **some modules do not contain schemas**.
+In most scenes, the two parts are the same, but we also support one module **do not contain schemas**.

-We need to set KPM download path as `$KUSION_HOME/modules`, since it will always download schema-related modules in a certain path to guarantee it works correctly and then Kusion will download extra modules defined in the workspace.

-**Note:** In the first version of Kusion module, we assume modules in the AppConfig and workspace are the same.
+During executing the command `kusion generate`, Kusion will download modules described in the AppConfiguration and `workspace.yaml` by reusing the download logic of KPM.
+After that Kusion should unzip the package and move the module binary to `$KUSION_HOME/modules`.

-#### Build Intent
+#### Build the Spec

 All KCL codes written by app devs will be compiled by KPM and output an intermediate YAML.
-Kusion combines this YAML and corresponding workspace configurations as inputs of Kusion module generators and invokes these generators to get the final Intent.
+Kusion combines this YAML and corresponding workspace configurations as inputs of Kusion module generators and invokes these generators to get the final [Spec](https://www.kusionstack.io/docs/kusion/concepts/spec).

-Considering workload is required for every application and other modules depend on it, Kusion will execute the `workload` module at first to generate the workload resource.
-For modules that need to modify attributes in the `workload` such as environments, labels and annotations, we provide a `patch`` interface to fulfill this demand.

 ##### Generator Interface